 3) Call the main number at the AU Counseling Center (202-885-3500) to schedule an Initial Consultation appointment.
 This last option can be used if you would like to meet with a clinician for a more in-depth assessment of your mental health needs and assistance with the referral process.

 You may also find more information about this process on our ‘referrals to private care’ webpage, located here: https://www.american.edu/ocl/counseling/referrals-to-private-care.cfm).

 Do I have to come to the Counseling Center before I can see a provider in the Community?

-No. There is no insurance referral/paperwork requirement that necessitates obtaining a referral from the Counseling Center before you access your mental health benefits through UnitedHealthCare.
-If you would like assistance with finding a provider in the community however, you are welcome to speak with one of our clinicians during Drop-In Hours (M-F, 2-4pm), or make an Initial Consultation appointment to speak with a clinician.
+No. There is no insurance referral/paperwork requirement that necessitates obtaining a referral from the Counseling Center before you access your mental health benefits through CareFirst, and you are welcome to use the options listed above to find a provider on your own.
+If you would like assistance with finding a provider in the community, however, you are welcome to speak with one of our clinicians during Urgent Care Drop-In Hours (M-F, 2-4pm), or make an Initial Consultation appointment to speak with a clinician.

-How will I know what my mental health benefits are and whether my claims to UnitedHealthCare will be paid?
+How will I know what my mental health benefits are and whether my claims to CareFirst will be paid?

 What if I want to see someone who does not accept our insurance?